BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Load model path
 ^^^^^^^^^^^^^^^

-Sometimes we might wish to use a previous checkpoint as starting point for our training process (e.g., for evaluation functionality or for predicting).
+Sometimes we might wish to use a previous checkpoint as a starting point for our training process (e.g., for evaluation functionality or for predicting).
 For this, the user can specify the path to such checkpoints, and *IGNNITION* will use it automatically.